nealwaga/Instagram/README.md

 # Instagram
-This is an application that allows users to sign up/login then post pictures, get followers, follow other users, like and comment on posts as well as update their profile.
+This is an application that emulates the popular application, Instagram.
+It allows users to sign up/login to post pictures, get followers, follow other users, like and comment on posts as well as update their own profile.

 ## Author
 > Neal Waga